 Both the G3X and the RX10 II have zoom lenses built in.
 The G3X has a 24-600mm f/2.8-5.6 optic and the RX10 II offers a 24-200mm f/2.8-2.8 (focal lengths in full frame equivalent terms).
 Hence, the Canon and Sony provide the same view at the wide-angle end, but the Sony has less tele-photo reach at the long end.
 Both cameras offer the same maximum aperture.

 The G3X writes its imaging data to SDXC cards, while the RX10 II uses SDXC or Memory Stick PRO Duo cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G3 X and Sony Cyber-shot DSC-RX10 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 So how do things add up?
 Which of the two cameras – the Canon G3 X or the Sony RX10 II – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon PowerShot G3 X: